Portable-Linux-Apps/Portable-Linux-Apps.github.io/README.md

     am -R $PROGRAM

-### Is there a version of "AM" that does not require root privileges?
+### AppMan: Portable mode for non-sudo users
-Yes, it is named "[AppMan](https://github.com/ivan-hc/AppMan)", it allows you to choose where to install your applications into your `$HOME` directory.
+If renamed "[AppMan](https://github.com/ivan-hc/AppMan)", it allows you to choose where to install your applications into your `$HOME` directory.
 AppMan is also usable as a portable app (i.e. you can download and place it wherever you want) and it is able to update itself, anywhere!

 At first start it will ask you where to install the apps and it will create the directory for you (the configuration file is in `~/.config/appman`).
 For example, suppose you want install everything in "Applicazioni" (the italian of "applications"), this is the structure of what an installation scripts installs with "AppMan" instead:

     ~/Applicazioni/$PROGRAM/
     ~/Applicazioni/$PROGRAM/$PROGRAM